kubeedge/examples/security-demo/README.md

 5\.
 Register an example device with cloud using following command.
 Please note, in the current version, cloud test application opens 30000 port for metadata creation (create pod or device) and 20000 port for communication with kubeedge edgehub.
+In cloud node, execute

 curl -XGET http://127.0.0.1:30000/device -H 'content-type: application/json' -d@&lt;SPIRE\_PATH&gt;/app-binaries/test-device.yaml

 6\.
-Run the light\_mapper application from app\_binaries.
-Light mapper
-application is a binary built from [*https://github.com/kubeedge/examples/tree/master/led-raspberrypi*](https://github.com/kubeedge/examples/tree/master/led-raspberrypi).
+Run the light\_mapper application from app\_binaries in edge node.
+Light mapper application is a binary built from [*https://github.com/kubeedge/examples/tree/master/led-raspberrypi*](https://github.com/kubeedge/examples/tree/master/led-raspberrypi).
 Usage of the application can be referred in the same page.